 The park has been used in bygone areas by many humans and a huge, derelict fort [UNESCO certified even!] towers over the park reminding you who really is the top of the food chain.
 Similar smaller features dot the park providing a tantalizing mix of nature, history and wildlife.
 But of course none of this comes close to the Ranthambore National Park Tigers.

-I really couldn’t have imagined how great an experience this would be.
+I really couldn’t have imagined how great an experience seeing Tigers in Rajasthan would be.

 The tigers were only a few meters away at time and we had an open-top jeep and nothing to protect us if these striped hunters decided we looked tasty!
 A little daunting, but I liked that it also put me closer to them – I was able to make out their gorgeous marking and watch them yawn, admiring their pure perfection without the need for binoculars or imagination.
 Not something I will ever forget I am quite sure!

-Ranthambore National Park is truly excellent for tourists who want a high pay-off with little risk [of coming all this way to see nothing] and is a wildlife enthusiast and photographer’s dream.
+The Ranthambore tiger reserve is truly excellent for tourists who want a high pay-off with little risk [of coming all this way to see nothing] and is a wildlife enthusiast and photographer’s dream.
 It still seems relatively unknown to forest tourists and about 85% of the people we saw were domestic tourists, thought it was local school holidays!
-According to the latest census I could find there are currently 62 tigers in Ranthambore National Park, up from 25 in 2005!
+According to the latest census I could find there are currently 62 tigers in Ranthambore National Park Rajasthan, up from 25 in 2005!
 For many years this park has suffered from poaching and human encroachment but it seems locals have finally realized how special this place is, or at least how lucrative it can be, and forged together to protect it.
 Let hope they continue to and if you can, support them by visiting on your next trip to India!
-You will not be disappointed..
+Trust me, you will not be disappointed by the Ranthambore National Park tigers..